-A 11 night cruise of Northern Scotland starting and ending in Inverness (December cruise 9 nights).
-We will navigate Scotland’s northern coast and waters before heading down the West Coast and through the Caledonian Canal.
-All the while taking in all the highlight from our unique perspective on board.
+Choose from a 7 or 11 night cruise of Northern Scotland.
+We will navigate Scotland’s northern coast and waters all the while taking in all the highlight from our unique perspective on board.
 En route we will visit a variety of ports & harbours, scenic landmarks and iconic attractions.
-See the Cruise Options tab for more details.

 The nature of our cruises is to provide a “theme” and to make the most of the options available to us based on weather, tides, access and things like local events & festivals.
 As a guide, this is a sample itinerary of what this cruise could include:

 Day 1: Arrive at Nova Spero in Inverness by early afternoon and get settled in.

 Day 2: After breakfast we set off, exiting the Caledonian Canal and set sail under the Kessock Bridge past Chanonry Point where we will be on the look out for the Moray Firth’s famous dolphins.